Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 • One entrance to the Colosseum, including:

-• One entrance to either the Colosseum arena floor OR to the Colosseum Underground (although a visit to the underground ALSO includes a visit to the arena).
+• One entrance to either the Colosseum arena floor, the upper levels called the Attic OR to the Colosseum Underground (although a visit to the underground ALSO includes a visit to the arena).

-• Whether you visit the Colosseum arena or the Colosseum underground (and arena), you will be accompanied by a staff member of the Colosseum.
+• Whether you visit the Colosseum arena, Attic or the Colosseum underground (and arena), you will be accompanied by a staff member of the Colosseum.
 You are not allowed to visit these areas on your own.
 This is NOT a guided tour although you can also book a tour.

-• Entrance to the Palatine Hill/Roman Forum AND all the S.U.P.E.R. sites (some of which may or may not be open at any given time), and some of which may require a separate reservation.
+• Entrance to the Palatine Hill/Roman Forum AND all the S.U.P.E.R. sites (some of which may or may not be open at any given time).

 • Entrance to the Imperial Forums (Julius Caesar and Trajan.)